indepth-dev/community/files/en-us/guides/angular/get-attribute-value.md

 ## Conclusion

 We learned how to read the HTML attribute value in a component or directive using the  `ElementRef` class, `@Attribute()` and `@Input()` decorators.
 We also learned their usages, how they’re used in some built-in directives and limitations.

-I have also created a [stackblitz](https://stackblitz.com/edit/angular-ivy-8cyazj?file=src/app/app.component.ts) for all of the code above.
+I have created a [stackblitz](https://stackblitz.com/edit/angular-ivy-8cyazj?file=src/app/app.component.ts) for all of the code above.